List of Derren Brown shows: Derren Brown: The Experiments (2011)

+Derren Brown: Incognito (2026)

+Announced on 12 February 2026, Derren Brown: Incognito is an upcoming six-part Channel 4 television series fronted by Derren Brown, described as a social experiment disguised as a reality show.
+In the programme, ten strangers from different backgrounds live together for seven days in a “mysterious institution” while concealing identities that may prompt instant judgements from others, with the format designed to explore prejudice, labels and first impressions.
+The series is produced by Brown’s Vaudeville Productions for Channel 4.
+An air date for the series has not yet been announced.

 Television specials

 Derren Brown Plays Russian Roulette Live (2003)

 On 5 October 2003, Brown performed Russian roulette, live on Channel 4, which was watched by over 3.3 million viewers.
-The stunt was performed at an undisclosed location, supposedly in Jersey, due to laws in mainland Britain restricting the firing of live rounds to qualified armourers.
+The stunt was performed at an undisclosed location, later revealed to be in Grouville, Jersey, due to laws in mainland Britain prohibiting private ownership of handguns.

 Most of the show involved the selection of a volunteer to assist Brown, who apparently would risk firing a live round into his own head, in a game of Russian Roulette.
 Twelve thousand people applied for the task and these were whittled down to five men, who were given additional psychological testing and trained to load a revolver.
 On the day of the stunt, James was chosen to be the only person in the room when Brown performed.
 James was required to load a single shot into a revolver with six numbered chambers.
 Brown aimed the revolver at his head and fired chambers 3 and 4, then fired chamber 5 while aiming at a sand bag hanging nearby; they were all empty.
 The tension mounted as Brown paused, then fired chamber 6 aimed at his head and then quickly fired chamber 1 towards the sand bag; the sand bag appeared to have been pierced.

 The programme was initially condemned by senior British police officers, apparently fearful of copycat acts.
-In addition Jersey police stated that "There was no live ammunition involved and at no time was anyone at risk" and "There is absolutely no way that the States of Jersey police would allow anybody to put themselves at risk and shoot themselves dead."
+In addition, Jersey police stated that "There was no live ammunition involved and at no time was anyone at risk" and "There is absolutely no way that the States of Jersey police would allow anybody to put themselves at risk and shoot themselves dead."
 When asked about the possible use of blanks in the act Brown responded, "But the frustrating and kind of ironic part of it was that even if it had been a blank that wouldn’t have made it any less dangerous.
 You shoot a blank next to your head and it will still kill you."

 Brown himself defended the programme, saying, "It probably sounds odd.
 But as a magic-related performer, to have that even being asked: Was it real?
 Was it not real?
 That lifts it to a level that I'm very comfortable with.
 What's left is the fact that it was a terrific piece of television."